GantaVenkataKousik/deep-tree-mind/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="900">
 ## Dataset

-Without any modifications to `main.py`, you can use any image classification dataset found at [`torchvision.datasets`](https://pytorch.org/docs/stable/torchvision/datasets.html) by passing it to `--dataset`.
-To add a new dataset from scratch:

 1. Create a new file containing your dataset, such as `./nbdt/data/yourdata.py`.
 Say the data class is `YourData10`.
 Like before, only expose the dataset class via `__all__`.
 This dataset class should support a `.classes` attribute which returns a list of human-readable class names.
 2. Expose your new file via `'./nbdt/data/__init__.py'`: `from .yourdata import *`.